-Gigantes plaki is a deliciously hearty vegan dish made with giant beans, baked in a delicious tomato sauce until the beans absorb all the juices and flavour.
+Gigantes plaki is a deliciously hearty vegan dish made with giant beans, which are cooked until soft and then baked in a delicious tomato sauce until the beans absorb all the juices and caramelize.

 I feel embarrassed that I have never posted this dish before.
 Although this is a staple dish in all Greek households and I cook it very often, I have somehow forgotten to post about it.